brandondadam/Jukebox-1/README.md

 # Jukebox-1

-This project is a site where multiple users can propose songs and vote for them, having them played in a synchronised way through Spotify.
+This project is a site where multiple users can propose songs, and have them played in a synchronized way through Spotify.
 It is a clone of Josè M. Pèreaz's project that has been restyled.
 [Josè's Project](https://github.com/JMPerez/c).

 ## Setting up